-And shall we not believe that God can convert a sinner when He pleases?
+Is God not able to convert a sinner when He pleases?
 Cannot the Almighty, the omnipotent Ruler of heaven and earth, change the character of the creatures He has made?
 He changed the water into wine at Cana and converted Saul on the road to Damascus.
-The leper said, "Lord, if thou wilt, thou canst make me clean" (Matt.
-8:2).
-And at a word his leprosy was cleansed.
-Let us not believe, as do the Arminians, that God cannot control the human will, or that He cannot regenerate a soul when He pleases.
+The leper said, "Lord, if thou wilt, thou canst make me clean" (Mt.
+8:2)--and at a word his leprosy was cleansed!
+Do not believe that God cannot control the human will or regenerate a soul when He pleases.
 He is as able to cleanse the soul as the body.
-If He chose He could raise up such a flood of Christian ministers, missionaries and workers of various kinds, and could so work through His Holy Spirit, that the entire world would be converted in a very short time.
-If He had purposed to save all men He could have sent hosts of angels to instruct them and to do supernatural works on the earth.
-He could have worked marvelously in the heart of every person so that no one would have been lost.
+If He chose, He could raise up such a flood of Christian ministers, missionaries and workers of various kinds, and could so work through His Holy Spirit, that the entire world would be converted in a very short time.
+If He had purposed to save all men, He could have sent hosts of angels to instruct them and to do supernatural works on the earth.
+He could have worked marvelously in the heart of every person, so that no one would have been lost.

 Since evil exists only by His permission, He could, if He chose, blot it out of existence.
-His power in this respect was shown, for instance, in the work of the destroying angel who in one night slew all of the first-born of the Egyptians (Ex.
-12:29), and in another night slew 185,000 of the Assyrian army (II Kings 19:35).
-It was shown when the earth opened and swallowed Korah and his rebellious allies (Nu.
-16.31-35).
-King Herod was smitten and died a horrible death (Acts 12:23).
-In Daniel 4:34-35 we read that the Most High God's "dominion is an everlasting dominion, and his kingdom from generation to generation; and all the inhabitants of the earth are reputed as nothing; and he doeth according to his will in the armies of heaven, and among the inhabitants of the earth; and no one can stay his hand, or say unto him, What doest thou?"
+His power in this respect was shown, for instance, in the work of the destroying angel who in one night slew all the firstborn of the Egyptians (Ex.
+12:29) and in another night slew 185,000 of the Assyrian army (2 Kgs.
+19:35).
+It was shown when the earth opened and swallowed up Korah and his rebellious allies (Num.
+16:31-35), and when King Herod was smitten and died a horrible death (Ac.
+12:23).
+The Most High God's dominion is "an everlasting dominion, and his kingdom is from generation to generation: And all the inhabitants of the earth are reputed as nothing: and he doeth according to his will in the army of heaven, and among the inhabitants of the earth: and none can stay his hand, or say unto him, What doest thou?"
+(Dan.
+4:34-35).

-All of this brings out the basic principle of the Reformed Faith - the sovereignty of God.
-God created this world in which we find ourselves, He owns it, and He is running it according to His own sovereign good pleasure.
+All of this brings out the basic principle of the Reformed faith: the sovereignty of God.
+God created this world in which man dwells.
+He owns it and is running it according to His own sovereign good pleasure.
 God has lost none of His power, and it is highly dishonoring to Him to suppose that He is struggling along with the human race, doing the best He can to persuade men to do right, but unable to accomplish His eternal, unchangeable, holy, wise, and sovereign purpose.

-Any system which teaches that the serious intentions of God can in some cases be defeated, and that man, who is not only a creature but a sinful creature, can exercise veto power over the plans of Almighty God, is in striking contrast to the biblical idea of his immeasurable exaltation by which He is removed from all weaknesses of humanity.
-That the plans of men are not always executed is due to a lack of power, or a lack of wisdom, or both.
+Any system which teaches that the serious intentions of God can in some cases be defeated, and that man (who is not only a creature but a sinful creature) can exercise veto power over the plans of Almighty God, is in striking contrast to the biblical idea of His immeasurable exaltation by which He is removed from all the weaknesses of humanity.
+That the plans of men are not always executed is due to a lack of power, or lack of wisdom, or both.
 But since God is unlimited in these and in all other resources, no unforeseen emergencies can arise.
-To Him the causes for change have no existence.
-To assume that His plan fails and that he strives to no effect is to reduce Him to the level of His creatures and make Him no God at all.
+To Him, the causes for change have no existence.
+To assume that His plan fails and that He strives to no effect is to reduce Him to the level of His creatures and make Him no God at all.

-Man's Totally Helpless Condition
+2. Man's Totally Helpless Condition